Ndegwadavid/samsalice/README.md

-# loveandkeepsakes
+# samsalice
-Loveandkeepsakes Online E-Commerce.
+Samsalice to sell flowers and gifts